martgil/webext-docs/mailTabs.rst

 .. api-section-annotation-hack::

 Modifies the properties of a mail tab.
-Properties that are not specified in ``updateProperties`` are not modified.
+Properties that are not specified in :value:`updateProperties` are not modified.

 .. api-header::
    :label: Parameters